lucasdjesus/Clone-Spotify/readme.md

-Essa é a segunda atualização do projeto de clone do spotify.
+Essa é a ultima atualização do clone do spotify.